StevenBlack/intl/readme.md

 #### `cINTLStrategy::lStrategyOpen`

-Logical true if, at last indication, the strategy resource files were open.
+`.T.` if, at last indication, the strategy resource files were open.

 |  |  |